netbox-community/go-netbox/readme.md

 ## Development

-The project comes with a containerized development environment that may be used from any platform.
+The project comes with a containerized development environment that may be used on any platform.
 It is only required to have [Git](https://git-scm.com) and [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or, separately, [Docker](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install/)) installed on the machine.

 To start the development environment, run the following command.